fly-apps/elixir_prom_ex_example/README.md

 # Monitoring Your Fly.io Apps With Prometheus

-This is the companion project and examples for the blog post [Monitoring Your Fly.io Apps With Prometheus](https://fly.io/blog/monitoring-your-fly-io-apps-with-prometheus/).
+This is the companion project and examples for the blog post [Monitoring Elixir Apps on Fly.io With Prometheus and PromEx](https://fly.io/blog/monitoring-your-fly-io-apps-with-prometheus/).
 Go there first for an overview and explanation.

 ## Getting started